-xdemorse is a X/GTK+ application for decoding Morse code signals into text. xdemorse detects the "dihs" and "dahs" that make a Morse code character via the computer's sound card, which can be connected to a radio receiver tuned to a CW Morse code transmission or to a tone generator.
+xdemorse is a X/GTK+-3 application for decoding Morse code signals into text. xdemorse detects the "dihs" and "dahs" that make a Morse code character via the computer's sound card, which can be connected to a radio receiver tuned to a CW Morse code transmission or to a tone generator.
 The input signal is processed by a Goertzel tone detector algorithm which produces "mark" or "space" (signal/no signal) outputs and the resulting stream of Morse code "elements" is decoded into an ASCII character for printing to the Text viewer.

-xdemorse was designed from the beginning to be simple and efficient, decoding Morse code using (almost) only integer arithmetic and simple processing methods.
+xdemorse was designed from the beginning to be simple and efficient, decoding Morse code using mostly integer arithmetic and simple processing methods.
 It uses the computer's sound card to read the "dit" and "dah" elements that make the Morse coded characters by implementing an integer Goertzel tone detector algorithm, which measures the level of sound signals from a radio receiver or tone generator.
 This Goertzel tone detector is centered on a nominal frequency of 500 Hz, which is lower than the more common 700-800 Hz BFO setting, because my PSK31 applications have to work with a 500 Hz audio tone due to various limitations.
 I have chosen to run my Morse decoding applications on the same BFO setting, to avoid regular changes to my receiver.

 Error and noise

 xdemorse has a certain level of tolerance towards operator errors (bad "fist") regarding deviation from the standard duration of the various elements that make up the Morse code.
-Below is a table of the basic Morse code elements and the range of durations that xdemorse can deal with:
+Below is a table of the basic Morse code elements and the range of duration that xdemorse can deal with:

 Morse Element Duration xdemorse ------------------------------------------------- dit 1 units 1/2-2 units dah 3 units 2-4 units Inter-elem space 1 units 1/2-2 units Inter-char space 3 units 2-4 units Inter-word space > 5 units > 4 unitsThe Morse code characters, punctuation marks and special signals that xdemorse can currently recognize are in the file doc/Morse-code.txt.
 Extra characters etc can be added to the collection by inserting the hex equivalent of the decoded Morse code character in the xdemorse.h header file before compilation.
 Please see detailed explanation in that file.